-Installing or Replacing a microSD Card
+Installing a microSD Card

 The microSD card slot provides secondary non-volatile storage.
-The slot is located within the battery compartment and is found after removing the battery.
+The slot is located under the battery pack.
 Refer to the documentation provided with the card for more information, and follow the manufacturer's recommendations for use.